 Only students graduating with a certificate will complete the two-week work placement.
 If you are in your first year and plan to complete a two-year diploma program, you will complete your work placement at the end of your second year.

-Students must complete the work exposure requirement in order to fulfill the program requirements for Office Administration and Business Administration.
-Students must have all program courses successfully completed and achieve a Grade Point Average (GPA) of at least 2.0.
+Students must complete the work exposure requirement in order to fulfill the program requirements for Office Administration/Executive Office Management and Business Administration/Management.

 Office Administration Medical students must have their First Aid/CPR course completed prior to starting their work placement.

 Students who wish to obtain a placement with a health authority will be required to adhere to additional regulations such as a health check, certificate of conduct, etc. Other employers have their own regulations and may require additional documentation such as a certificate of conduct.
 The work placement instructor for your program will provide additional information if this is applicable to your placement.

 Students are required to register for the Work Placement course via Self-Service during the registration period.
 Registration is required to ensure you are covered by the College while on your placement.
 You will be required to pay a tuition fee of $49 per week.
 You may pay your fees at your nearest campus or mail your payment to Distributed Learning Serivce, College of the North Atlantic, 69 Pleasant Street, Clarenville, NL A5A 1V9.
 To arrange payment by credit card please use Self Service .
 Fees are due by the Semester Fee Deadline Date.